hainsdominic/pom/README.md

 ## Installation

-Simple run `cargo install pom-rs` to install the CLI application, then use the `pom` command to use it.
+Simple run `cargo install pom-rs` to install the CLI application, then use the `pom-rs` command to use it.

 ## Build